About 'Advancing sustainable animal products (ASAP)'

 It is our joint task to enhance the sustainability of animal products on the international market.
 Our markets in Northwest Europe depend on each other.
 For this reason, cooperation between these countries is important.
 Together, we can make sure that the market incentivises the next step towards sustainability in the value chains for animal products.

-In 2021, the ASAP project continues with three working groups on the following themes:
+In 2021, the ASAP project continues with subprojects on the following themes:

 - MOP+ scheme for animal welfare;